thinking about: satisfaction, intuition, envy, courage

 In our latest pivot, we’ve sunset the old answers of holy spirits and star charts in favor of a new logic, reliant on a specific set of humans: credentialed experts, the stewards of our new powers, charged with continuously updating what is valuable and true.

-watching, rather than acting, directing our gaze toward a class of experts those who enter the arena on our behalf.
+This transition has left the median human experience as one of watching, rather than acting, directing our gaze toward a class of experts those who enter the arena on our behalf.
 It asks us to fake joy, righteousness, passion, and pride as actual agency slips further from our grasp.
 Estranged from the responsibilities which could earn us genuine emotions, we’re left comparing ourselves to others in an attempt to forge relative ones-- turning the thing we all know to be the thief of joy into a load-bearing cultural pillar, and making the deprivation of others (in order to elevate ourselves) our society’s most salient pleasure.

 The way out is to reckon with our desire for certainty where there isn’t any and build ways of living which genuinely require our presence.
 Which encourage us to make choices about how we live, rather than passing down the answers, and redirect our efforts toward the people and communities we spend life alongside.
 The stories we tell about these systems, and our reasons for building them, would comprise an ideology of agency.